 Morales arrives in Argentina to seek asylum

 Morales "has just landed at Ezeiza (airport).
-He's coming to stay in Argentina as an asylum seeker and will then have refugee status," Foreign Minister Felipe Sola told TN television.
+He's coming to stay in Argentina as an asylum seeker and will then have refugee status," Sola told TN television.

 Whether as an asylum seeker or refugee, Longaric said the former president should not be allowed to carry out public political activity as he did in Mexico.

-"We hope that Argentina strictly complies with the principles and rules of asylum and refugee rights, and that what happened in Mexico, where he had an open microphone and open forum to do politics, does not re-occur," Longaric said.
+"We hope that Argentina strictly complies with the principles and rules of asylum and refugee rights, and that what happened in Mexico, where he had an open microphone and open forum to do politics, does not re-occur," Longaric told a news conference in La Paz.

-The minister said she foresaw "very difficult" relations with Argentina, which did not invite Bolivia's interim right-wing president Jeanine Anez to Monday's inauguration of the leftist Fernandez, who has spoken proudly of his friendship with Morales.
+The minister said she foresaw "very difficult" relations with Argentina, which did not invite Bolivia's interim right-wing president Jeanine Anez to Monday's inauguration of leftist President Alberto Fernandez, who has spoken proudly of his friendship with Morales.

 Morales left Mexico City on Friday for a brief visit to Cuba, before flying to Argentina.